MichealMoris/Flutter-Expense-Tracker/README.md

 ## Features

-- Theming: The app utilizes a carefully designed theme to provide a consistent and visually appealing user interface across various platforms.
+- Theming: The app utilizes a carefully designed theme to provide a consistent and visually appealing user interface across various platforms, it also has both Dark and Light themes.

 - Clean and Organized Code: The codebase adheres to best practices for clean architecture and well-organized code structure, making it easy for developers to understand and extend the app.